-One of the things I wanted to do for some time already, was to focus on this blog more and do more of my work on line.
-Turning point for me was in last October, when Karlo started school.
-This is when I’ve realised that, if he’ll be going to an after school care, I won’t spend any time with him during the week.
-That’s why I’ve rearranged my working hours and am working each day until 3 PM, when his school finishes.
+One of the things I wanted to do for some time already was to focus on this blog more and do more of my work online.
+The turning point for me was in last October when Karlo started school.
+This is when I’ve realised that, if he is going to after-school care, I won’t spend any time with him during the week.
+That’s why I’ve rearranged my working hours and am working each day until 3 PM when his school finishes.

-I’m working on some interesting collaborations, in a moment, as well.
+I’m working on some exciting collaborations, in a moment, as well.
 And will be sharing more about that during the following months.

 I’m also going to work more on my ‘Drawing the Art of Europe’ project and colouring postcards, I’m creating within it.
 I’m working on some branding in a moment and am going to create a separate Instagram account for it, so you can follow it more easily.

-I am still doing some freelance art history work and I have decided to share more of that with you on a blog, as well.
-So, you’re going to see much more of these kind of personal and ‘behind the biz’ posts in a future.
+I am still doing some freelance art history work, and I have decided to share more of that with you on a blog, as well.
+So, you’re going to see much more of this kind of personal and ‘behind the biz’ posts in the future.

 My travel plans for the next six months

-# – July & August: And then, I’ve decided to do something quite different this summer.
+# – July & August: And then, I’ve decided to do something entirely different this summer.
 I’m going to spend a month in Croatia during the summer.
-Like I’ve already mentioned, my work went more on line lately and I’ve decided to spend next summer in Croatia.
-I’ll be having more time to be with my family, Karlo will have some nice time with his grandparents and we’ll also enjoy in a nice weather there.
-I will probably be going on a weekend trips to Slovenia and other close by places, during that time.
+Like I’ve already mentioned, my work went more online lately, and I’ve decided to spend next summer in Croatia.
+I’ll be having more time to be with my family, Karlo will have some excellent time with his grandparents, and we’ll also enjoy nice weather there.
+I will probably be going on weekend trips to Slovenia and another close by places, during that time.